Additive Manufacturing in the Automotive Industry

 Additive manufacturing is already being used to great effect in the automotive industry, but experts predict that the new of this technology will explode even further in the near future.
 A cost effective option, additive manufacturing offers a possibility for even small producers to be able to create new parts and keep up with the market.

-Unlike more traditional types of engineering and design, automotive additive manufacturing enables the production of components far more quickly.
+Unlike more traditional types of engineering and design, the process enables the production of automotive components far more quickly.
 The lengthy design process can be vastly shortened, with simply a click of the mouse to change part of the model.

 This allows parts to get out onto the market far more quickly and also enables changes to be made with the minimum of fuss.